AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - My bitcoin is missing

 ## intent:email_hacking
 - My email has been hacked.
 - How to check if my email has been hacked
 - I feel like my email has been hacked
 - My gmail was logged in an unknown device
 - My email is hacked
 - I have been pwned
 - How to know if my email has been hacked
 - Did someone hack my email

 ## intent:email_safety
 - Can you tell me some safe practices of email
 - How to be safe with email?
 - How to protect my mail ID
 - How to protect my mail
 - Safe practices for mail ID

+## intent:email_phishing
+- I got a scam mail what should I do